 8. At this point, unloop and route the Dec. servo cable through the cable port as described in the R.A. / Dec.
 Assembly section.
-Attach it to its Dec. socket on the motor / gearbox.
+Attach it to its Dec. socket on the motor / gearbox and Readhead connector if your mount has Absolute Encoders.